As the year winds down and holidays kick in for most, it's as good a

 Some have called this interactive presentation from the New York Times 'the future of online journalism'.
 The story itself is just as compelling.

 Inside North Korea: by Brett Cole

 The only way to visit North Korea as a tourist at present is with one of the country's official tours.
 Brett Cole recounts his trip for SBS.

 Can you call a 9-year-old a Psychopath? by Jennifer Kahn

 A parent's struggle to understand the strange actions of their eldest son.

 Got a suggestion for a #longread?
 Share your thoughts in the comment section below.
 Thanks also to everyone who shared links via Twitter.

-SBS journalist and social news hound Rhiannon Elston zeroes in on the topics of the day.
+SBS reporter Rhiannon Elston zeroes in on the topics of the day.
 Follow @rhiannonelston

 Rhiannon Elston Rhiannon Elston is an SBS journalist, reporter, writer and self-confessed social media tragic.